Acts, Plot Progression, and Signposts

 The time has come to obliterate Aristotle’s stranglehold on narrative fiction.
 With the amount of information and different perspectives available to Audiences today, a simplified beginning-middle-end approach simply doesn’t cut it anymore.

 Complete stories consist of four major movements, not three.
 Sure, it seems simple enough to assume that because a story has a beginning, middle, and end that there must be three movements to define these sections.
-But is that really all there is to an Act?
+But is that all there is to an Act?
 A superficial take on the events within a story based upon their moment in time?

 Unlike Hamlet, the answer presents itself clearly.